Efpophis/LDGCtl/README.md

 LDG published a document called "meter protocol" for the LDG M-1000, which, due to it seeming to suddenly want to vanish from online, I have included in my repository.
 Much of my information for this project came from there.

+## Undocumented Commands

+Besides the ones documented in the Meter Protocol document, I discovered 2 additional important commands:

+S - places the tuner into "meter mode," which enables it to send the meter telemetry described in the next section.

+X - places the tuner back into "control mode," which turns off meter telemetry.

+' ' - wake up the tuner before sending it any commands.

+Placing the tuner in "control mode" prior to issuing a command makes it much easier to parse command responses that come back from the tuner.

+These commands don't have any responses, althought the "wake" command does cause a bunch of meter telemetry to be sent when in meter mode.

 ## Meter Telemetry

 The data that comes from the LDG Tuner as intended for the M-1000 meter follows a certain format that looks kind of like this: